4Ax-Technologies/pose_detector1/COCO 2017 subset database.md

 Please note that the test dataset has no annotations.

-If test annotations are required, please consider reserving a holdback subset of the "val" subset to ise in the testing phase.
+If test annotations are required, please consider reserving a holdback subset of the "val" subset to use in the testing phase.